Federal GRC Engineering

 What is RegScale OSCAL Hub and why is it free?

-RegScale OSCAL Hub is a compliance automation platform offering OSCAL authoring, validation, and Component Definition management at no cost.
-RegScale provides the free tier as market development for its commercial enterprise platform.
+RegScale OSCAL Hub is a compliance automation platform offering OSCAL authoring, validation, and Component Definition management.
+RegScale provides a free tier as market development for its commercial enterprise platform (verify current pricing at regscale.com).
 For organizations with one or two system authorizations, OSCAL Hub provides a production-capable path to FedRAMP compliance without commercial platform licensing costs.
 Larger organizations with multiple system authorizations typically require the commercial tier for workflow management and audit trail capabilities.

 How does OSCAL relate to continuous ATO?